lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   1. Parse each constituent encoded public key.
-       The length of the mldsaEncodedSignature is known based on the size of the ML-DSA component key length specified by the Object ID
+       The length of the mldsaKey is known based on the size of the ML-DSA component key length specified by the Object ID

      switch ML-DSA do